Holocaust trains

-Holocaust trains were railway transports run by the Deutsche Reichsbahn national railway system under the control of Nazi Germany and its allies, for the purpose of forcible deportation of the Jews, as well as other victims of the Holocaust, to the Nazi concentration, forced labour, and extermination camps.
+Holocaust trains were railway transports run by the Deutsche Reichsbahn and other European railways under the control of Nazi Germany and its allies, for the purpose of forcible deportation of the Jews, as well as other victims of the Holocaust, to the Nazi concentration, forced labour, and extermination camps.

 The speed at which people targeted in the "Final Solution" could be exterminated was dependent on two factors: the capacity of the death camps to gas the victims and quickly dispose of their bodies, as well as the capacity of the railways to transport the victims from Nazi ghettos to extermination camps.
 The most modern accurate numbers on the scale of the "Final Solution" still rely partly on shipping records of the German railways.

 Pre-war

 The first mass deportation of Jews from Nazi Germany, the Polenaktion, occurred in October 1938.
 It was the forcible eviction of German Jews with Polish citizenship fuelled by the Kristallnacht.
 Approximately 30,000 Jews were rounded up and sent via rail to refugee camps.